ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/trpc.md

 ## Demo

-For this example, we have assume a backend data source (the demonstration uses SQLite with Node's `node:sqlite` client sourced from a JSON file), but you can use any data source you want.
+For this example, we assume an existing data source.
+The demonstration repo uses SQLite with Node's `node:sqlite` client sourced from a JSON file, but you can use any data source you want.

 There are three key files:

 - Greenwood [Dynamic API Route](/docs/pages/api-routes/#dynamic-routing) - Single endpoint for handling all tRPC requests
 - Client - For making API requests to the backend